The Impact of Public Art Projects on Human Health

 Art has the power to connect us to places, to people and even to ourselves.
 Public art is a fascinating mix of political, sociopolitical and cultural dynamics that have a strong emotional effect, representing much more than surface beauty.
 We’d be wise to create more.

-The influence and importance of public art projects have been well-known for centuries.
+The influence and benefits of public art projects have been well-known for centuries.
 With the Italian Renaissance representing the golden-age of public art in Europe and President Roosevelt’s push for it in the early 1930s with the New Deal, governments and societies have embraced the effects of urban imagery for a variety of reasons — primarily the realization that art impacts people as much as people impact art.

 How Big of an Impact Does Public Art Have?